 - You’ll put together a marketing plan to make the most of your Expo connections

-As a marketing company, we’d like to help you land in that third category!
+As a digital marketing company, we’d like to help you land in that third category!
 So here’s a short list of tips on how to effectively follow up with your contacts from the Expo:

 Gather and Prioritize All Business Cards